SteelCompendium/data-bestiary-md/Bredbeddle.md

 - ★ 12–16: 10 damage; bleeding (save ends) or M3 beheaded (see effect)
 - ✸ 17+: 13 damage; bleeding (save ends) or M4 beheaded (see effect)

+Effect: A beheaded target has their head fall into an unoccupied square adjacent to the bredbeddle, but they remain alive.
+While beheaded, the target is dazed and can’t have line of effect to any creature other than themselves.
+The beheaded target can survive without their head for 24 hours, and can reattach their head by entering its square and using a maneuver to do so.
+A target who remains beheaded for 24 hours dies.

 **Scramble**

 |                |                |
 | :------------- | :------------- |
 | Keywords: —    | Type: Maneuver |
 | Distance: Self | Target: Self   |

+Effect: The bredbeddle must be headless to use this ability.
+The bredbeddle shifts up to their speed, and can push each creature who comes within their reach during the shift 1 square.
+Each square the bredbeddle leaves during the shift becomes difficult terrain.

 **Headway (5 Malice)**